nithinp7/Althea/README.md

 ### Nithin Pranesh

-Althea is a glTF-based, Vulkan rendering engine that I have been building in my spare time.
+Althea is a glTF-based, rendering engine built on Vulkan that I have been building in my spare time.
+The goal of this project is to create an intuitive, user-facing rendering API at a reasonable abstraction level, while still leveraging high-performance, state-of-the-art techniques under-the-hood.
 The progress so far and the tentative roadmap are discussed below.

+### Progress
+#### Core Renderer
+- [x] Vulkan backend to initialize device, manage the swapchain, synchronize a double-buffered render-loop, etc.
+- [x] Simple API to create vertex inputs and specify their vertex layouts.
+- [x] Resource layout API, abstracting away descriptor set management / allocation etc. Currently textures, UBOs, and inline constant buffers can be specified in the layout and bound ("assigned" to descriptor sets under-the-hood).
+Resources can be global, render pass wide, subpass wide, or they can be material (per-object) resources.
+- [x] Pipeline building API, abstracting away tons of boilerplate involved in explicitly setting up PSOs.
+- [x] Similar builder-pattern APIs for constructing render passes, subpasses,
+- [x] Shader management
+- [x] Cubemap and texture management

+#### Model Loading
+- [x] Basic glTF loading, including normals, tangents, UVs, base color textures, and normal maps.
+Cesium Native is used for parsing the glTFs.
+- [x] Integrate MikkTSpace for generating tangents when missing from the glTF.

+#### Miscellaneous
+- [x] Flexible, listener-based, input-management system built on top of GLFW.
+- [x] Velocity feedback-based camera controller.
+- [x] Integrated clang-format.

+#### Implementations
+- [x] Skybox and environment mapped reflections
+- [x] Normal mapping

 ### Roadmap
-#### Features
+#### Renderer Features
+- [ ] Complete glTF featureset (ambient occlusion, emmisive map, opacity masking, vertex colors).
 - [ ] Lighting model
 - [ ] Mipmaps
+- [ ] LODs
 - [ ] PBR (with image-based reflections)
 - [ ] Deferred rendering setup
 - [ ] Scenegraph / Entity Component System

+#### Vulkan Backend
+- [ ] API to leverage compute pipeline.
+- [ ] API to leverage raytrace pipeline.

 #### Behind the scenes
 - [ ] Better Vulkan memory management (currently done in quite a naive way)